 Friday, July 26

 We will celebrate Shabbat in the Park near the site of our original locations, with tours highlighting our storied history in the PDX community.

 Closing Gala Celebration

 We will round out the year on Sunday, December 15, with a closing gala.
 This will be a time to come together as the community we have been honoring on our journey this year.
 We will celebrate who we have become and the vision we have shaped together for the generations to come.

 Did you know CNS is a Red Cross-designated emergency shelter for our neighborhood?
 We’re collecting supplies to offer clean water, food, and bedding.

 Alongside the CNS 150 signature events, we will be expanding our definition of Neveh Shalom as a sanctuary.
 We aim to create a haven as an emergency shelter by shoring up our resources of food, water, and emergency supplies.
 We wish not only to support those who worship and learn in our building, but build relationships within our neighborhoods to deepen existing ties.

 We will celebrate through art, such as an ORA exhibit coinciding with our Kick-Off event.

 We will be bringing in speakers and building our oral history archive to preserve your stories.

 We encourage each of you to attend, take part, volunteer, and come ready to share your Neveh Shalom story.
-For more information and to get involved, contact Lindsay von Colditz, 503.293.7313.
+For more information and to get involved, contact Michelle Caplan, 503.293.7313.